 In addition to a product’s feature set and quality, there are some general considerations to keep in mind as you shop for a massage chair.
 For example, while there may not be a direct correlation between higher price and greater satisfaction with your purchase, it is true that you get what you pay for.
 If a massage chair is priced significantly lower than comparable competitive models, there is surely a reason, and it likely has to do with the chair’s reliability.

 You should also be skeptical of claims that seem too good to be true.
 If your reaction to some stated feature of a chair is, “It does WHAT?” you should probably probe a little more deeply.
 For example, you may hear of chairs that “sense tension in certain areas of your body and automatically adjust the massage.”
-Massage chairs use very sophisticated technology, but they don’t possess the sensitivity of the human hand or the experience of veteran masseuse.
+Massage chairs use very sophisticated technology, but they don’t possess the sensitivity of the human hand or the experience of a veteran masseuse.

 Finally, any reputable company will offer you an ironclad money back guarantee.
 No matter how long you spend in a massage chair in a store or at an event, you cannot know what it is like to use the chair in your home until you use the chair in your home!
 You should have ample time to evaluate a product at your place, and if it doesn’t deliver the desired results, the company should pick it up free of charge and refund your money.
 Offering a “happiness guarantee” is a sign that a provider has great confidence in their products.